-“We as owners have always been taught to look at the financials, the financials, the financials,” says Dennis Barriball of Hemlock Landscapes in Chagrin Falls, OH.
+“We as owners have always been taught to look at the financials, the financials, the financials,” says Dennis Barriball, owner and general manager of Hemlock Landscapes in Chagrin Falls, OH.
 “The problem is that by the time you look at these numbers, it’s too late to do anything about them.
 What we really need to look for are ways we can improve the processes that drive financial performance.”

 Leading vs. Lagging

 Barriball has developed a “dashboard” that separates the lagging indicators from the leading indicators.
 “As a leader in your organization, you must balance the view between lagging and leading,” Barriball says.